 Why should you read this book?
 In this book, you’ll learn the basics for selling.
 The author draws from his fundamental selling experiences to show you the fundamentals of selling don’t change.

 The author explains that salespeople must continue learning, living, and looking.
-The books explains sales in a short, compact, and concise way and explains how to persuade more people more effectively, more ethically, and more often.
+The book explains sales in a short, compact, and concise way and explains how to persuade more people more effectively, more ethically, and more often.

 You’ll learn tips on how to keep your customers happy, how to add more income, and you’ll learn the principles that every successful sales professional knows.